 iHEARTRADIO COUNTRY FESTIVAL IN AUSTIN, TEXAS —

 The weekend following my cousin’s wedding, I went on a work trip to iHeartRadio Country in Austin, Texas.
 I am really lucky that my job has given me so many wonderful opportunities to travel and attend amazing events over the years.
 If you’ve been following along with me for a while, you know that I love country music, so this was a dream assignment for me.
-My role on-site at this events is to host our influencer and/or reporter guests and ensure they have an awesome experience with Capital One.
+My role on-site at this events is to host our influencer and/or reporter guests and ensure they have an awesome experience.
 With our influencers, I also help them capture content and then approve it before they post it to their channels.
 It’s been so fun to develop and execute our influencer strategy over the past few years as this is an area of marketing I am so passionate about (clearly!) and it’s an area of my job that all the knowledge I’ve learned “on the job” at A Touch of Teal has greatly helped with.
 It’s really cool how life works out sometimes.

 The concert was on a Saturday, so I flew into Austin on Friday afternoon with my colleague from our social team who was also staffing the event.
 We had Friday night off duty, so we made a fun night of it.
 I’ve followed El Arroyo on Instagram for years to see their world-famous signs, so when we decided we couldn’t go to Austin and not get Tex Mex, it was the obvious location to check out.
 I really enjoyed our meal here—they had an amazing patio and delicious food and margaritas.
 They also have a little gift shop in the restaurant where you can get merch with their signs—I picked up a hilarious pack of magnets.
 (I noticed their merch was also all over the airport if you can’t make it while you’re in town!)
 After dinner, we headed over to Rainey Street and hung out at Unbarlievable.
 This was a bar Jennifer and I checked out when we visited ATX back in 2019 and it’s such a fun place because they have a slide!
 (We definitely got some Boomerangs!)